parsiya/parsiya.net/content/page/CheatSheet.markdown

 Source: https://superuser.com/a/691337

-### Change the Hardware UUID of Cloned Windows VMs to Avoid Reactivation
+### Change the Hardware UUID of Cloned Windows VMs to Avoid Windows Reactivation
 You cloned a Windows VirtualBox VM and now you have to activate it again.
 This script changes the hardware UUID of the cloned machine to the old one.
 No reactivation needed.